• facebook

 Office 365 Migration tool

-Note: When dealing with multiple mailboxes for migration, you can streamline the process by adding both source and destination mailboxes using a CSV file.
-The tool typically offers a sample CSV file for download.
-Once you’ve filled in the necessary details according to your migration requirements, you can import the CSV file into the tool.
+Note: When you have multiple mailboxes for migration, you can add both source and destination mailboxes using a CSV file.
+A CSV file is available for download in the tool as sample.
+After filling the details, you can import the CSV file to the tool.

 2. Now, in the Office 365/Exchange Login dialogue box, enter the Exchange credentials in the designated boxes.
 Now, check the box “List all Mailboxes using above credentials (Use Global Administrator login details)” and click on the Add button.